 Request a quotation

 To request a quotation, please click on the button on the right.

-Glycerol also called glycerine or glycerin is a simple polyol compound.
-It is a colorless, odorless, viscous liquid that is sweet-tasting and non-toxic with a molecular formula C3H8O3 , CAS: 56-81-5.
-Glycerol has three hydroxyl groups that are responsible for its hygroscopic nature and its solubility in water and polar solvents nature.
+Glycerin, also known as Glycerol or 1,2,3-Propanetriol is a simple polyol compound.
+It is a colorless, odorless, viscous liquid that is sweet-tasting and non-toxic with chemical formula C3H8O3.

 Glycerin Chemical Structure Composition.

 - Glycerol can be produced by various routes from propylene.

 - Gycerol is a waste product of biodiesel from fats

 - Triglycerides can be saponified with sodium hydroxide to give glycerol and fatty sodium salt or soap.